 Learn From us on Democracy, Taiwan Tells China on Tiananmen Anniversary

-Taiwan President Tsai Ing-wen attends the annual Han Kuang military drill in Penghu, Taiwan (REUTERS)

-Taipei: Taiwan's president offered on Sunday to help China transition to democracy, on the anniversary of China's bloody crackdown on student-led pro-democracy protests in and around Beijing's Tiananmen Square.
+Taipei/Hong Kong: Taiwan's president on Sunday offered to help China to transition to democracy, on the 28th anniversary of China's bloody crackdown on pro-democracy protests in and around Beijing's Tiananmen Square, as thousands gathered in Hong Kong for an evening vigil.

+Nearly three decades after Beijing sent tanks and troops to quell the 1989 pro-democracy, student-led protests, Chinese authorities ban any public commemoration of the subject on the mainland and have yet to release an official death toll.

+Hong Kong, a former British colony that returned to Chinese rule in 1997, is the only place on Chinese soil where a large-scale commemoration takes place, symbolising the financial hub's relative freedoms compared with the mainland.

+"When Xi Jinping comes, he’ll know the people of Hong Kong have not forgotten," said Lee Cheuk-yan, a veteran democracy activist and an organiser of the annual candlight vigil.

+"The students who died still haven't got what they deserve.
+They fought for their future, in the same way we're fighting for our future," 17-year-old Yanny Chan, a high school student, said.

-Tsai Ing-wen said that the biggest gap between Taiwan and China is democracy and freedom, needling Beijing at a time when relations between China and the self-ruled island are at a low point.
+In Taiwan, President Tsai Ing-wen said that the biggest gap between Taiwan and China was democracy and freedom, needling Beijing at a time when relations between China and the self-ruled island are at a low point.

-"For democracy: some are early, others are late, but we all get there in the end," Tsai said, writing in Chinese on her Facebook page and tweeting some of her comments in English on Twitter on the 28th anniversary of the June 4, 1989, crackdown.
+"For democracy: some are early, others are late, but we all get there in the end," Tsai said, writing in Chinese on her Facebook page and tweeting some of her comments in English on Twitter.

-"Borrowing on Taiwan's experience, I believe that China can shorten the pain of democratic reform," Tsai said.
+"Borrowing on Taiwan's experience, I believe that China can shorten the pain of democratic reform."

 Beijing distrusts Tsai and her ruling Democratic Progressive Party because it traditionally advocates independence for Taiwan.
 Beijing says the island is part of China and has never renounced the use of force to bring it under its control.

-After nearly 40 years of martial law imposed by the Nationalists on Taiwan, the island in the late 1980s began its own transition to democracy, holding direct presidential elections since 1996.
+After nearly 40 years of martial law, the island in the late 1980s began its own transition to democracy with presidential elections being held since 1996.

-"When democracy is in front of you, no country can ever go back," Tsai wrote.

-China's Taiwan Affairs Office did not immediately respond to a request for comment on Tsai's remarks.
-The Tiananmen crackdown is a taboo subject in China.

-However, tens of thousands of people were expected to gather later in the day in Hong Kong to mark the anniversary, the only place in China where such large-scale public commemorations happen.

-Beijing sent tanks to quell the 1989 protests, and has never released a death toll.
-Estimates from human rights groups and witnesses range from several hundred to several thousand.

-On Friday, Foreign Ministry spokeswoman Hua Chunying said that China had long ago reached a conclusion about the events of that period.
+On Friday, Chinese Foreign Ministry spokeswoman Hua Chunying said China had long ago reached a conclusion about June 4.

 In Beijing, security was tight as usual at Tiananmen Square, with long lines at bag and identity checks.
 The square itself was peaceful, thronged with tourists taking photos.